Our knowledge of orthopaedics. Your best health.

 Liposarcoma

-There are several types of liposarcoma.
-The well differentiated liposarcoma occurs in the limbs and rarely spreads to other organs; it almost never results in death.
-The more aggressive dedifferentiated type is commonly located in the abdomen or groin and has a higher chance of recurring locally and spreading to distant areas.
-Another fairly common type is myxoid liposarcoma which, although very rare, occurs in younger patients and is often seen in the deep thigh muscles.
+• Another fairly common type is myxoid liposarcoma which, although very rare, occurs in younger patients and is often seen in the deep thigh muscles.
 The round cell liposarcoma sometimes is seen together with the myxoid type and is prone to recur and spread to other organs.

 Fibrosarcoma

-This is a malignant tumor made up mostly of cells of fibrous tissues and collagen.
-Two different clinical behaviors characterize the two main groups of fibrosarcoma.
-Adult fibrosarcoma occurs in middle-aged to older adults and is commonly seen in the deep soft tissues of the extremities and the trunk.
-This tumor can be caused by previous treatment with radiation therapy.
+• Adult fibrosarcoma occurs in middle-aged to older adults and is commonly seen in the deep soft tissues of the limbs and trunk.
+This tumor can be associated with previous radiation therapy.
 It can spread to the lungs and bone.
 The mortality rate can be rather high depending on the aggressiveness (grade) of the tumor cells.

 Myxofibrosarcoma